 4. 9 Bar

-Chronicle is also on Vagator cliff but down the cliff a little bit.
+Chronicle is also on Vagator Cliff but down the cliff a little bit.
 It has levels and has amazing views.
 Chronicle isn’t really known for trance/psy but has all kinds of electronic music like techno and deep-house.
-Chronicle is also a restaurant and has a shop inside, so I guess you could say it’s a little more upscale party place and you can get more dressed up here if you want to.
+Chronicle is also a restaurant and has a shop inside.
+I guess you could say it’s a little more upscale party place, and you can get more dressed up here if you want to.
 It’s actually new since I moved here and opened in 2013.
 You can check their Facebook page to see when they are having a big party and they do charge an entrance fee on nights like that.

-So, which Goa nightlife hotspot will you add to your Goa bucket list?
+So, which of these party places in Goa should you have on your bucket list?

-Those were the top five places to go for Trance, Psy, Techno parties (you can check their Facebook pages or WUG to see what DJ will be there).
-This really just scratches the surface though; there are so many more places to have epic parties in Goa like Monkey Valley or new ones popping up in Morjim.
+Those were the top places to go for Trance, Psy, Techno parties (you can check their Facebook pages or WUG to see what DJ will be there).
+This really just scratches the surface though.
+There are so many more places to have epic parties in Goa like Monkey Valley or new ones popping up in Morjim.
 This guide is mostly just to show you the most well-known, classic, trance parties in Goa.

 It’s definitely not my scene; although I’ve tried these parties a lot, I just don’t love this music.
-I honestly wish I did.
-I love how it brings people together and all my friends are into it, but all these years have gone by and I’ve never gotten into it (I think partly as I’m not much of a partier, in general, these days, so maybe when I was 20 I’d have loved it!).
+Wish I did!
+I love how it brings people together and all my friends are into it.
+But all these years have gone by and I’ve never gotten into it.
+(I think partly as I’m not much of a partier, in general, these days, so maybe when I was 20 I’d have loved it!).

 You also have the commercial scene here in Goa with R&B, hip-hop, and Bollywood.
 This is mostly in Baga, Calangute, and Candolim at clubs like Sync, LPK, and on Tito’s Lane.